EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

 There must be 4 children and each one must eat 3 (possibly different) pizzas = 12

-- coll(children), coll(pizzas): There is one set of 4 children that ate one set of 3 pizzas (same as above)
+- coll(children), coll(pizzas): There is one group of 4 children that, together, ate one group of 3 pizzas (3 pizzas, 4 children)
+    (same as 1 above)
+    - each child ate a group of 3 pizzas
+    - each pizza was eaten by a group of 4 children
+- dist(children), coll(pizzas): There are 4 individual children that, each, ate a different group of 3 pizzas (12 pizzas, 4 children)
+    - each child ate a group of 3 pizzas
+    - each pizza was eaten by 1 individul child
+- coll(children), dist(pizzas): There is one group of 4 children that, together, ate the same 3 individual pizzas (3 pizzas, 4 children)
+        (same as 3 above??,
+        (same as 1??, not if we are talking about lifting...) there are only 3 pizzes
-    - each child ate 3 pizzas together
+    - each child ate the 3 pizzas separately
     - each pizza was eaten by 4 children together
-- dist(children), coll(pizzas): There are 4 individual children that each ate a (potentially different) set of 3 pizzas
+- dist(children), dist(pizzas): There are 4 individual children that, each, ate a different 3 individual pizzas (12 pizzas, 4 children)
-    - each child ate 3 pizzas together
-    - each pizza was eaten by 1 child separately
-- coll(children), dist(pizzas): There is one set of 4 children that ate 3 different individual pizzas
-        (same as 1??, not if we are talking about lifting...)
+        (same as 2??, not if we are talking about lifting...)
-    - each child ate 3 pizzas separately
-    - each pizza was eaten by 4 children together
-- dist(children), dist(pizzas): There are 4 individual children that each ate 3 (potentially different) pizzas
     - each child ate 3 pizzas separately
     - each pizza was eaten by 1 child separately